 What kinds of things can you start to collect around the house that can be beneficial to preparing kits?
 Save your old newspapers or magazines.
 They can help you start a fire.
 Save your empty pill bottles to fill with Vaseline-coated cotton balls or shredded jute, also for another easy fire starter.
 Pull things together in your medicine cabinet to put together a first aid kit that will be easy to grab on the go.

 When starting your food storage make it simple, buy 3 canned items at a time.
 One for now two for later.
 You can do that with almost all foods that have a long shelf life.
-Start keeping track of the meals you make each week and keep some of the favorite ingredients on hand.
+Start keeping track of the meals you make each week and keep some of your favorite ingredients on hand.
 Don’t forget to rotate your food storage.

 Make sure you always have a 5-gallon gas can on hand that is always full.
 Or Make it a habit to not let your car’s gas level get below ½ tank.
 Small habits can make a huge difference when disaster strikes.